Aerospace Sealant: Why It Matters for Aircraft Maintenance and Safety

 How to Choose a Sealant

 Once you've narrowed your selection, look for a sealant that meets industry standards and is made by a reputable manufacturer.
-Many aerospace sealant manufacturers back their products up with warranties against cracking, drying out or other types of failures.
-More importantly, a good manufacturer will supply a quality sealant product that you won't need to worry about for some time.
+Many PPG™ sealant and PRC sealant products are backed by warranties against cracking, drying out or other types of failures.
+More importantly, a good manufacturer will supply a quality aircraft sealant product that you won't need to worry about for some time.

 Advances in Sealant Technology

 Aerospace sealants have come a long way in recent years with improved performance and more specialized formulas than ever before.
 These innovations have been driven by the aerospace industry's commitment to safety, reliability and performance.
 Modern sealants meet the highest safety standards, using cutting-edge technologies and more advanced materials than ever before.
-Modern sealants guard against corrosion, block aviation fuels and won't harm the environment.
+3M™ Aerospace and NSL Aerospace have introduced sealants that guard against corrosion, block aviation fuels and won't harm the environment.
 They offer robust protection and are lightweight to help improve fuel economy.
 Modern sealants are designed to last, reducing maintenance demands and downtime so keep costs low.
 Advanced sealants also cure faster than prior generations, so your aircraft is back in the sky sooner.

 Advances in sealant technologies have led to sealants that are more efficient and more cost-effective than ever before.
 They're also more eco-friendly and minimize the impact on the environment while maximizing the impact on your aircraft.

-Reduce maintenance demands and improve safety by choosing a high-quality sealant from SkyGeek.
-Modern sealants are better than ever before and by choosing a trusted brand name, you can get the strong seal your aircraft needs at a budget-friendly price.
-Visit SkyGeek to shop for high-quality aerospace sealants from leading brand names.
+Reduce maintenance demands and improve safety by choosing a high-quality airplane sealant from SkyGeek.
+Modern aerospace sealants are better than ever before and by choosing a trusted brand name, you can get the strong seal your aircraft needs at a budget-friendly price.
+Visit SkyGeek to shop for high-quality sealants for aircraft from leading brand names.